 1. Define the scope of the project upfront

-This is probably the most important tip.
-You need to be clear about what you want the website to do, and you need to communicate this to the web development team.
-The more specific you can be, the better.
-A good way to do this is to create a list of requirements that the website must meet.
-Once you have this list, you can share it with the web development team and they will have a better understanding of what needs to be done.
+This is by far the most crucial tip.
+Be precise when outlining what you want your website to achieve and communicate this clearly to the web development team.
+A helpful way of doing this is creating a list of requirements that must be fulfilled for success; once this list has been shared with them, everyone involved will have a better grasp on what needs to be done.

 2. Set realistic deadlines

-Don’t try to rush the web development team by setting unrealistic deadlines.
-This will only lead to frustration on both sides.
-Instead, sit down with the team and come up with a realistic timeline for the project.
-This will help everyone stay on track and avoid last-minute scrambling.
+Don’t attempt to pressure the web development team by setting unrealistic deadlines.
+Doing so will only lead to frustration on both sides.
+Instead, sit down with them and create a realistic timeline for the project; this way everyone stays on track without last-minute scrambling.

 3. Be available when needed

-The web development team will need to ask you questions from time to time.
-Make sure you’re available to answer them in a timely manner.
-If you’re not available, provide another point of contact who can answer their questions.
+The web development team may need to ask you questions from time to time.
+Make sure you’re available to answer them promptly if not, designate another point person who can.

 4. Provide feedback

-Once the website is up and running, it’s important to provide feedback to the web development team.
-This will help them understand what you like and don’t like about the site.
-It will also give them an idea of what needs to be improved.
+Once the website is up and running, it’s essential to provide feedback to the web development team.
+Doing so will enable them to understand what you like and don’t like about the design as well as give them insight into what needs improving.

 5. Be patient

-By following these tips, you can develop a great working relationship with your web development team.
-This will lead to a better website and fewer headaches for everyone involved.
+By following these tips, you can foster a great working relationship with your web development team.
+Doing so will result in an improved website and less frustration for all parties involved.